Multiwinner Approval Rules as Apportionment Methods: Conclusion

 \section{Conclusion}

 In legislative procedures, proportional representation is typically achieved by employing party-list apportionment methods such as the \dhondt or the \hamilton.
 These methods impose proportionality by assuring that each party in a representative body is allocated a number of representatives that is proportional to the number of received votes.
+Nevertheless, party-list systems have many drawbacks---for instance, they provide very weak links between elected legislators and their constituents.

 In this paper we have proposed a simple and natural formal framework that allows us to view approval-based multiwinner election rules as apportionment methods.
-This framework has enabled us to establish correspondences between several multiwinner rules, such as PAV, the Monroe rule, the top-$k$ rule, and the Chamberlin--Courant rule, and the corresponding apportionment methods.
+Some multiwinner rules (such as PAV, Monroe's rule, \phrag's rules, and the rules considered in \secref{sec:degressive}) induce apportionment methods that are used---or have been proposed---for parliamentary apportionment as variants of the notions of proportional, or degressive proportional, representation.
+The apportionment methods that are induced by other multiwinner rules (such as the Chamberlin--Courant rule, the top-k rule, Satisfaction Approval Voting, and Minimax Approval Voting) are, however, less appealing.
 These results give interesting insights into the nature of the analyzed multiwinner rules, and they show how traditional apportionment methods can be extended to settings where voters can vote for individual candidates.
+Further, our methodology allowed us to discover a new interesting multiwinner election rule which, if applied to the apportionment setting, satisfies Penrose's (square root proportionality) condition.

 \paragraph{Acknowledgments}